JiaoXianjun/rtl-sdr-LTE/README.md

 Now TD-LTE signal is identified successfully, maybe adding TD-LTE support to LTE-Cell-Scanner is a good idea (Done!
 See: https://github.com/JiaoXianjun/LTE-Cell-Scanner).

 But now LTE-Cell-Scanner only works for situation where there isn't MMDS LNB, because LTE-Cell-Scanner assumes analytic relationship between carrier and sampling frequency.
 When there is external LNB, the relationship won't be maintained anymore.
 I offer a work around.
-A module sampling_ppm_f_search_set_by_pss.m is used to do sampling frequency estimation and compensation.
-Thus LTE-Cell-Scanner can work only for uncertain carrier frequency (By setting k_factor to constant 1).
+A module sampling_ppm_f_search_set_by_pss.m is used to do sampling frequency estimation (get k_factor).
+Thus LTE-Cell-Scanner can work only for uncertain carrier frequency (By getting k_factor from sampling_ppm_f_search_set_by_pss).
 By this way the whole scanner drops analytic relationship between carrier and sampling frequency.
 See CellSearch.m for detailed informaiton.

 Please join me if you are also interested in this.
 Please see TODO firstly.

 News
 =======================
+2014-03-16

+All scripts are ported into C/C++ in https://github.com/JiaoXianjun/LTE-Cell-Scanner.
+Now you can use the stand alone C/C++ program to scan both TDD and FDD LTE Cell, both without external LNB and with external LNB!

 2014-01-19:

 CellSearch.m works for both TDD and FDD mode under both with LNB and without LNB.